Research

 Kernel observability with eBPF

-Designing and evaluating tracing approaches that preserve insight while reducing cost on untraced or lightly traced processes.
+Tracing methods that preserve insight while minimizing overhead on untraced or lightly traced processes.

 Performance analysis and tuning